 - The React Tooling Kit

-- What is JSX and why should I use it?
+- What is JSX

 To be able to reuse and split our application into logical parts, we need components.
 These components are what we'll use to create interactivity in the application.
 Interactivity however, can only work if we keep track of the state of the application.
 This chapter explores the data flow of a React application and how React components communicate with each other.

 - Components are State Machines

 - Multiple (child) components